-Joseph Schooling: Singapore Olympic star suspended over cannabis scandal
+Joseph Schooling: Singapore Olympic star suspended for taking cannabis in Vietnam

 "I gave in to a moment of weakness after going through a very tough period of my life," he said.

-Another national swimmer, 29-year-old Amanda Lim, also confessed to consuming cannabis.
+Another national swimmer, 29-year-old Amanda Lim, also admitted to consuming cannabis.
 She was given a warning by the Central Narcotics Bureau after an investigation.

 "There is no excuse, and I will take the warning given to me seriously and reflect on my mistakes," she said in a statement.

-Singapore's Ministry of Defence (MINDEF) said on Tuesday that Mr Schooling passed the urine drug tests, but the 27-year-old confessed that he consumed cannabis while he was on a break from his military service to train and participate in the Southeast Asian Games in Hanoi, Vietnam in May.
+Singapore's Ministry of Defence said on Tuesday that Mr Schooling had passed the urine drugs test, but that the star had confessed to taking cannabis while he was on a break from his military service to train and participate in the Southeast Asian Games in Hanoi in May.
+Cannabis use is also illegal in Vietnam.

 Given the "abuse of disruption privileges", Mr Schooling will no longer be able to take leave or disrupt his military service to train or compete, the ministry said.

-He will also be put on a supervised urine test regime for six months and may be sentenced to up to nine months' detention in military detention barracks if he tests positive.
+He will also be put on a supervised urine test regime for six months and could be sentenced to up to nine months' detention in military detention barracks if he tests positive.

 All male Singaporean citizens and permanent residents have to serve about two years of full-time military service, usually starting when they are 18, unless they are exempted.